utkarsh2299/da6401_assignment3/README.md

 ```bash
 python main.py --embedding_size 128 --hidden_size 256 --cell_type lstm
 ```

+You can also use `--use_attention` parameter to use attention in your model.

 ### You can use the Run that gave bests score : gru-ec_3-dc_3-hs_256-emb_256-bs_128-lr_0.0005 :